contentauth/c2pa-python/docs/tmn-wip-docs/context.md

 # Create context with signer (signer is consumed)
 ctx = Context(settings, signer)
-# signer is now invalid and must not be used again
+# signer is now invalid and must not be used directly again

-# Build and sign — no signer argument needed
+# Build and sign, no signer argument needed since a Signer is in the Context
 builder = Builder(manifest_json, ctx)
 with open("source.jpg", "rb") as src, open("output.jpg", "w+b") as dst:
     builder.sign_with_context("image/jpeg", src, dst)
 ```

-> [!NOTE]
-> Signer-on-context requires a compatible version of the native c2pa-c library.
-If the library does not support this feature, a `C2paError` is raised when passing a `Signer` to `Context`.

-### Explicit signer
+### Explicit (programmatic) signer

 For full programmatic control, create a `Signer` and pass it directly to `Builder.sign()`: